After the Love Has Gone (Steps song): Critical reception

 AllMusic editor Jon O'Brien described the song as "melancholic dance-pop".
 Scottish newspaper Aberdeen Evening Express stated that it "has all the trademark Steps piano bits", noting that it "does sound a bit too much" like "Love's Got a Hold on My Heart".
 Can't Stop the Pop said that the most distinctive element of the track is that it's "proudly dressed up as an oriental number."
 They also complimented its "beautiful melancholy" lyrics.
 Sunday Mirror commented, "Net more ABBA sound-aliking from the Steps crew.
 This dance routine's a bit tricky though."

 Chart performance

 The song spent 11 weeks on the UK Singles Chart, peaking at number five.
 It fell out of the top 75 after nine weeks but rose back up to spend two more weeks inside the top 75.

 Music video

 The music video for the song was shot at Universal Studios Florida in Orlando and has Asian influences.
 It was directed by Cameron Casey and Simón Brand.
-The group wear jade-green outfits for the dance sequences, in a setting of Chinese lanterns and a dancing dragon.
+The group wear jade-green outfits for the dance sequences, in a setting of Chinese lanterns and a lion dance.